Baton Rouge is a city boiling with culture and history. How many of these little-known facts about the Capitol City did you know?

 7. The Louisiana State Capitol is the tallest state capitol in the U.S.

-Located in Baton Rouge, the Louisiana State Capitol is the tallest state capitol in the U.S. at 450 feet and 34 stories tall.
+Located in Baton Rouge, the Louisiana State Capitol is the tallest state capitol in the U.S., standing high at 450 feet and 34 stories tall.

 8. The Indian Mounds are older than the Egyptian pyramids.